matloff/imagefraud/RLRNpar/README.md

 image is has any type of image fraud or not.

 Example input:
-# please, input the directory of the authentic and tampered training images as string:
+please, input the directory of the authentic and tampered training images as string:

 authenticDir <- "/Users/robinyancey/desktop/authentic"
 tamperDir <- "/Users/robinyancey/desktop/tampered"

-# to increase the number of features per each of the 4 directions (and total features per channel)
+- to increase the number of features per each of the 4 directions (and total features per channel)
-# increase 'pfeatures' variable below (increase V61 to V(4*pfeatures))
+- increase 'pfeatures' variable below (increase V61 to V(4*pfeatures))

 pfeatures <- 15

-# to try more channels (internally) (probably not a good idea based on both papers):
-# 1. uncomment getting RGB channels from original image
-# 2. increase the number of repeated truth values for each image (rep(,n) in the truthVector variable)

-# to test on a cluster, set par to the number of worker nodes (par <- 0 is serial)
+-to test on a cluster, set par to the number of worker nodes (par <- 0 is serial)
-# NOTE: please, make sure the number of images is divisible by the cluster size
-par <- 4
+- NOTE: please, make sure the number of images is divisible by the cluster size par <- 4

 print(system.time(testRLRNpar(authenticDir, tamperDir, pfeatures, par)))